donanroherty/UE4_DarkSoulsCamera/README.md

 ## About

-This is a fairly accurate recreation of a Dark Souls style camera system in Unreal Engine 4.19.
+This is a fairly accurate recreation of a Dark Souls style camera system in Unreal Engine.
 It supports locking to targets, scrolling between available targets, camera relative character movement and an optional soft-lock system that automatically manages locking to closest target in range.
 Project is built in C++ with some blueprint logic for anim trees.

 Video: https://youtu.be/6U_VeUWlU7s